silverrowan/Codebits/Coding/langAgnostic/Thinking like a programmer.md

         - print (sum)
 more concepts...
 - Branching
-- For Loops
+- #for-loop
-    - sentry: integer variable that will control loop
+    - #sentry: integer variable that will control loop
     - start: integer value of sentry at beginning
     - finish: integer value of sentry at end
     - change: integer to add to sentry at each pass
     - for algorithm
         - begin with **sentry** at **start** and add **change** to **sentry** on each pass until **sentry** is larger than or equal to **finish**
-- while loop
+- #while-loop
     - sentry: variable that will control loop
     - initialization code: code that initializes sentry
     - condition: loop repeats if condition is true